Quantifying the stellar ages of dynamically separated bulges and disks of CALIFA spiral galaxies: CALIFA spiral galaxies

-We divide our sample of 82 galaxies into six mass bins, with intervals defined by $\log(M_*/\,\rm M_{\odot})=8.9$, $10.0$, $10.3$, $10.6$, $10.8$, $11.0$ and $11.3$.
-For each mass bin, we calculate the average fractions of the cold, warm and hot components, and present them in the top panel of Fig.~\ref{fig10}.
-The cold orbit fraction peaks in galaxies with intermediate mass ($M_*=10^{10}\sim10^{11}\,\rm M_{\odot}$), and decreases at both the low-mass ($M_*<10^{10}\,\rm M_{\odot}$) and high-mass ($M_*>10^{11}\,\rm M_{\odot}$) ends, while the hot orbit fraction correspondingly increases at the low-mass and high-mass ends.
-In the bottom panel of Fig.~\ref{fig10}, we present the average stellar ages of the cold, warm and hot components ($\overline{t_{\rm cold}}$, $\overline{t_{\rm warm}}$ and $\overline{t_{\rm hot}}$) in each bin.
-The overall uncertainties are also shown in the panel, which include statistical uncertainties and systematic biases.
-For a bin with $N$ galaxies, statistical uncertainty contributes $\sigma_{\rm stat}/\sqrt{N}$ to both upper and lower overall uncertainties, while systematic bias $\overline{\mathcal{D}}$ is added to the upper or lower overall uncertainties depending on its sign.
-For example, if $\overline{\mathcal{D}}<0$, it means the model underestimates the value, so the upper overall uncertainty is increased by $|\overline{\mathcal{D}}|$ to cover the true value.
-According to our tests in $\S$~\ref{sec3.4}, the statistical uncertainties of each galaxy for the ages of the cold, warm, and hot components are $\sigma_{\rm stat}=11\%$, $3\%$ and $8\%$ respectively, and the corresponding systematic biases are $\overline{\mathcal{D}}=14\%$, $-9\%$ and $-3\%$.
-For the 66 galaxies whose inner parts of the age maps are 0.5 Gyr older than the outer parts (see $\S$~\ref{sec4.3}), we treat them as similar to the mock galaxies and use the test results to estimate their overall uncertainties.
+We divided our sample of 82 galaxies into six mass bins, with intervals defined by $\log(M_*/\,\rm M_{\odot})=8.9$, $10.0$, $10.3$, $10.6$, $10.8$, $11.0$, and $11.3$.
+For each mass bin, we calculated the average fractions of the cold, warm, and hot components, and we present them in the top panel of Fig.~\ref{fig10}.
+The cold-orbit fraction peaks in galaxies with intermediate mass ($M_*=10^{10}\sim10^{11}\,\rm M_{\odot}$), and decreases at both the low-mass ($M_*<10^{10}\,\rm M_{\odot}$) and high-mass ($M_*>10^{11}\,\rm M_{\odot}$) ends, while the hot-orbit fraction correspondingly increases at the low- and high-mass ends.
+In the bottom panel of Fig.~\ref{fig10}, we present the average stellar ages of the cold, warm, and hot components ($\overline{t_{\rm cold}}$, $\overline{t_{\rm warm}}$ , and $\overline{t_{\rm hot}}$) in each bin.
+The overall uncertainties are also shown in the panel, which includes statistical uncertainties and systematic biases.
+For a bin with $N$ galaxies, the statistical uncertainty contributes $\sigma_{\rm stat}/\sqrt{N}$ to the upper and lower overall uncertainties, while the systematic bias $\overline{\mathcal{D}}$ is added to the upper or lower overall uncertainties, depending on its sign.
+For example, if $\overline{\mathcal{D}}<0$, the model underestimates the value, so that the upper overall uncertainty is increased by $|\overline{\mathcal{D}}|$ to recover the true value.
+According to our tests in $\S$~\ref{sec3.4}, the statistical uncertainties of each galaxy for the ages of the cold, warm, and hot components are $\sigma_{\rm stat}=11\%$, $3\%$, and $8\%$, respectively, and the corresponding systematic biases are $\overline{\mathcal{D}}=14\%$, $-9\%$, and $-3\%$.
+For the 66 galaxies whose inner parts of the age maps are 0.5 Gyr older than the outer parts (see $\S$~\ref{sec4.3}), we treated them as similar to the mock galaxies and used the test results to estimate their overall uncertainties.
 For the other 14 galaxies that are not similar to the mock galaxies, we set a secure statistical uncertainty of $30\%$ for the stellar ages of each component.\\